German stocks - Factors to watch on July 4

-Bayer’s CropScience unit signed an agreement to purchase AgraQuest, Inc. for a purchase price of $425 million plus milestone payments.
+Bayer CropScience signed an agreement to purchase AgraQuest, Inc. for a purchase price of $425 million plus milestone payments.

 Related news